As you are reading this post, you probably are in need of compelling content.

 Step 3 – Monitoring the Results

-You don’t need an expert level, technical knowledge to see the results of SEO actions and the content itself.
+You don’t need expert-level technical knowledge to see the results of SEO actions and the content itself.

 As a business owner, you will see growth in traffic, leads, sales, Facebook likes, and so on.